 How to Grow Callisia Plants

 Callisia comes from the Latin words for beautiful lily.
-Though Callisia looks like a lily or a bromeliad and grows like a spider plants, it is actually in the wandering jew family and is just as easy to grow and care for these plants.
+Though Callisia looks like a lily or a bromeliad and grows like a spider plants, it is actually in the inch plant family and is just as easy to grow and care for these plants.